ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

 The session initiator provides an optional list of subprotocols to the peer.
 The peer selects one and responds indicating the selected subprotocol or rejects the session establishment request if none of the subprotocols are supported.
-Note that the semantics of individual subprotocol token values is determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.
+Note that the semantics of individual subprotocol token values are determined by the WebTransport resource in question and are not registered in IANA's "ALPN Protocol IDs" registry.